 EASTFIELDS ESTATEOver 100 council and housing association estates across London are under threat of demolition.
 Our research shows where they are.

-446 homes on Merton’s Eastfields estate are earmarked for demolition, to be replaced by 800 homes of which only 262 affordable (affordable rent of up to 80% market rent or LHA levels - whichever is lower).
+In Nov 2018, the Mayor approved the demolition of 446 homes on Merton’s Eastfields estate, to be replaced by 800 homes of which only 262 affordable (all at affordable rent of up to 80% market rent or LHA levels - whichever is lower).

 The estate is a seven hectare site overlooking Streatham Park Cemetery, comprising a mix of houses and three storey blocks of flats.
 It also contains a large area of open space at the centre of the estate.

 The scheme is being progressed in five phases over a 13-year period.
 According to the latest newsletter submission of the detailed planning application for phase 1 has been delayed.